Say hello to Chorizo Sausage Gravy, a delicious spin on the classic sausage gravy that's a breakfast game-changer.

 - Once browned, add the flour and mix until it's completely absorbed.

 - Next add the milk, 1 cup at a time.
 Mixing until slightly thickened.

 - Taste it!!
 Add salt and pepper as needed.

-- Serve over biscuits and thoroughly enjoy!
+- Let cool slightly, serve over biscuits, and thoroughly enjoy!